 Music plays an important part in the region’s cultural landscape.
 Acoustic songwriters and performers gig regularly, giving the region a vibrant and relaxed atmosphere.

 Local musicians and international acts can be found performing at wineries, galleries and breweries, making for a perfect pairing on a lazy Sunday afternoon.
-Below local musicians Very Jane perform a song about Barossan legend Peter Lehmann.

 Equally known for its brass and concert bands, the Barossa is home to three very prominent ensembles that perform at a range of different events.
 The Tanunda Town Band, the Nuriootpa Town Band and the Marananga Brass Band each have a long and proud history within the region.
 In addition to regular performances, each band has a long and proud history of supporting music education in the region through outreach programs in local schools.